 NORTH, SOUTH, EAST, WEST

 Noord (North), for example, is industrial-cool with amazing street art, hoppin’ microbreweries like Oedipus, as well as amazing dining experiences like Moon Restaurant at the A’Dam Tower.
 De Pijp neighbourhood tucked in Amsterdam South, also known as Amsterdam’s lively Latin Quarter, is home to Europe’s biggest market, the Albert Cuyp Market.
-Feast on Amsterdam’s best street food with a digital DIY foodie tour!
+Feast on Amsterdam’s best street food with the awesome Amsterdam Do-It-Yourself Foodie Tour!

 Oost (East), known for its vibrant streets lined by trendy bars, ethnically diverse dining options and green spaces, including the excellent Artis Zoo.
 Amsterdam West is hip, yet unspoilt.
 There’s the buzzing Food Hallen, Amsterdam’s first food hall with around 20 trendy food stands, as well as awesome local hangouts like Waterkant.
 So you see, there’s so much to discover beyond the canals and cobblerstone.